 It is therefore advantageous where there is limited source of plant cuttings or scions for grafting.
 Likewise, the necessity of transporting bulky scions is eliminated.
 However, the clones produced take longer time to develop into the right sizes for outplanting than grafted seedlings.

-2. Preparation of the bark to be joined to the rootstock.
+2. Preparation of the bud-scion.
 This consists of a prominent axillary bud (a plant organ which serves as growing point) on a section of bark, with or without a small piece of wood attached.
 This piece of bark is often termed as either a bud patch, chip, or shield piece.
 They are also referred to as single-bud scions.

 Budsticks, small stems or twigs having multiple number of nodes from which the bud-containing barks are to be prepared, are obtained from well selected vigorous, disease-free mother plants having desirable characteristics and immediately defoliated.
 As in rootstocks, the preparation techniques are numerous;